<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 15 Feb 2026 00:00:00 GMT</pubDate>

-<description>Markdown-based programming language for long-running AI sessions.
-Contract-based semantics, parallel execution, and composable workflows.
-The thesis: an AI session is a computer, and this is its language.</description>
+<description>OpenProse is a markdown-based programming language for long-running AI sessions.
+Contract-based semantics (requires/ensures), parallel execution, composable workflows.
+Thesis: an AI session is a Turing-complete computer.</description>

 <category>tools-tips</category>